tmbdev-tutorials/das2024-keynote/presentation.md

 ### Instructions

 You are given the text of the first page of a PDF document.
 Please extract the title, author, year, and abstract.
-Then assign a category to the document from the following list of categories:
+Then assign a category to the document chosen from the following list of categories:

 - ocr: text recognition, layout analysis, page segmentation